openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1) The Wallet sends an Authorization Request to the Credential Issuer's Authorization Endpoint.
 Issuer returns Authorization Response with the authorization code upon successfully authenticating and obtaining consent from the End-User.
 This step happens in the frontchannel, by redirecting the End-User via the user agents.
 This step is defined in (#authorization_endpoint).

-(2) The Wallet sends a Token Request to the Credential Issuer's Token Endpoint with the authorization code obtained in step (2). the Credential Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
+(2) The Wallet sends a Token Request to the Credential Issuer's Token Endpoint with the authorization code obtained in step (2).
+The Credential Issuer returns an Access Token in the Token Request upon successfully validating authorization code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).

 (3) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the the issued VC shall be bound.
 Upon successfully validating Access Token and proof, the Credential Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
 This step is defined in (#credential-endpoint).